 Submit the following materials:

-- Nomination letter, describing the ways in which the nominee has made a significant contribution to ILL.
-Letter should address some or all of the following: publications, leadership, measurable effectiveness of programs, influence on others, and creative and innovative concepts.
+- Nomination letter, describing the ways in which the nominee has made a significant contribution to Interlibrary Loan.
+The Letter should address some or all of the following: publications, leadership, measurable effectiveness of programs, influence on others, and creative and innovative concepts.

-- Resume detailing the candidate’s career, achievements and contribution to the field.
+- Resume or Curriculum Vitae (CV) detailing the candidate’s career, achievements and contribution to the field.

 Questions should be directed to the committee chair.